Proteon Therapeutics kidney drug fails key study, shares slump

-Eli Lilly and Co said on Tuesday that certain patients using its insulin products via a partnership with Express Scripts Holding Co could secure a discount of up to 40 percent.
+(Reuters) - Proteon Therapeutics Inc said on Tuesday that its experimental chronic kidney disease drug failed to meet the main goal in a late-stage study, sending its shares plunging about 75 percent to hit a record low.

-Proteon Therapeutics Inc said on Tuesday that its experimental chronic kidney disease drug failed to meet the main goal in a late-stage study, sending its shares plunging 70 percent in premarket trading.
+The company's sole drug, vonapanitase, is being tested against a placebo in patients on or expecting to undergo dialysis after the creation of a radiocephalic arteriovenous fistula.

-The drug, vonapanitase, was being tested against a placebo in patients on or expecting to undergo dialysis after surgical creation of a radiocephalic arteriovenous fistula.
+The disappointing results do not bode well for data from the second late-stage study, expected to be revealed in the second quarter of 2018, Baird Equity Research analysts said, downgrading the stock to "neutral" and slashing their price target to $3 from $20.

-The study is designed to evaluate whether a single 30 micrograms dose of vonapanitase can improve the period of time during which a fistula remains open with adequate blood flow to enable dialysis, Proteon said.
+The two studies are designed to evaluate whether a single 30 microgram dose of vonapanitase can improve the period of time during which a fistula remains open with adequate blood flow to enable dialysis, Proteon said.

 Surgical intervention is necessary to create the fistula, typically in the wrist, to facilitate a direct connection between an artery and a vein.
 The vein enlarges over a period of time because arterial blood is now flowing through the vein at a higher pressure.